Sunday, 8 December 2019

 The 2019 election;

-Conservatives have been winning elections for the past 30 years by promising to leave the EU to a minority but not delivering that promise.
-This has been a good strategy for them because their is no other party likely to carry out leave.
+Conservatives have been winning elections for the past 30 years by promising to leave the EU to a minority, but not delivering that promise.
+This has been a good strategy for them because there is no other party likely to carry out leave.

 Even if we never have another Labour government.
 Momentum, Jeremy Corbyn and his team have inspired a considerable number of people to get into politics for the good.
-People of an alternative viewpoints voted who have never voted in 40 years.
-The Labour opposition have high success rate in opposing successfully many of the a very nasty party's measures.
-That nasty party could not change but instead beat its own MPs in to line.
-Perhaps even Mrs May wanted change but there were Conservatives who said the last 40 years were a mistake - in this election campaign.
+People of alternative viewpoints voted who have never voted in 40 years.
+The Labour opposition have a high success rate in opposing successfully many of the very nasty party's measures.
+That nasty party could not change, but instead beat its own MPs in the line.
+Perhaps even Mrs May wanted change, but there were Conservatives who said the last 40 years were a mistake - in this election campaign.
 That has been said across party's for a few decades.

-Lib-Dem leader gave this election to the Conservatives by letting them chose when it wanted an election.
-Of cause the Conservative government chose before Brexit so that Leave campaign did much of the work.
-The outcome though is that all party's followed Labour's look after the little people promises in there manifesto's.
-Still I am not expecting Boris Johnson to be a Socialist in Wolves clothing?
+The Lib-Dem leader gave this election to the Conservatives by letting them chose when it wanted an election.
+Of course the Conservative government chose before Brexit so that Leave campaign did much of the work.
+The outcome though is that all party's followed Labour's look after the little people promises in their manifesto's.
+Still, I am not expecting Boris Johnson to be a Socialist in Wolves clothing?

 Presentation prepared for; Extinction Rebellion London University's Strand the Strand event in September 2019 that was broken up by the police.
 Based professor Keith Barnham's book, The Burning Answer;

 The young people must not give up - they share the same enthusiasm that people now over 85 had in 1945.
-The 2019 Labour Manifesto was more easily achievable and exciting however they voted.
-The manifesto did not have the an anti-nuclear war policy that the 1980s Labour manifestos had despite that policy having been supported now by the public for the past 20 years.
+The 2019 Labour Manifesto was more easily achievable and exciting, however they voted.
+The manifesto did not have the anti-nuclear war policy that the 1980s Labour manifestos had, despite that policy having been supported now by the public for the past 30 years.

 References;